This post may contain affiliate links. Please read our disclosure policy.

-This ‘peanut’ (or almond) vinaigrette is a game changer.
-Once you make it, you’ll understand that its pretty easy to sip on as a cocktail it’s so dang good!
+This ‘peanut’ (or almond) vinaigrette is a game-changer.
+Once you make this Kale and Mint Salad with ‘Peanut’ Vinaigrette, you’ll understand that it’s pretty easy to sip on as a cocktail it’s so dang good!

 - 1 bunch green kale